-1 When running Oracle RAC in a production environment, none of the Oracle RAC VM guest machines can run on the same Oracle VM Server.
+&lt;sup>1 When running Oracle RAC in a production environment, none of the Oracle RAC VM guest machines can run on the same Oracle VM Server.

-2Oracle VM Server 3 as well as Oracle VM Server 2.2 (with OCFS2 v1.4.4) have sparse file support.
+&lt;sup>2Oracle VM Server 3 (with OCFS2 v1.4.4) have sparse file support.
 Ext3/ext4 filesystem have sparse file support.
 NFS depends if server filesystem supports sparse files or not.
 Space consumed by sparse files varries by filesystem's minimum allocation unit often referred to as cluster size.

-3 If OVM3 "thin-clone" is used, space consumed will greatly reduce since VMs are "reflinked" (OCFS2 v1.8 feature) to the master template file and sections in the file are copied only when modified.
+&lt;sup>3 If OVM3 "thin-clone" is used, space consumed will greatly reduce since VMs are "reflinked" (OCFS2 v1.8 feature) to the master template file and sections in the file are copied only when modified.

-4 Post deployment it is possible to remove unused Oracle homes in Single Instance or Clusterware only deployments
+&lt;sup>4 Post deployment it is possible to remove unused Oracle homes in Single Instance or Clusterware only deployments